5 Methods of Detecting Fraud in Organizations

 Read

 This is the third post in a series about fraud at organizations.
-The first post covered the need for strong corporate governance in managing fraud risk, and the second post focused on mitigating risk through fraud prevention and detection.
+The first post covered the need for strong corporate governance in managing fraud risk, and the second post focused on fraud mitigating risk through fraud prevention and detection.

 Fraud in most organizations, whether commercial or not-for-profit, is not totally preventable.
 When entrepreneurs or senior managers recognize and acknowledge that fraud could occur in their organization, their attention will likely shift to fraud detection.

-Early detection can reduce fraud losses in many instances because organizational frauds tend to be ongoing.
+Detecting fraud early can reduce fraud losses in many instances because organizational frauds tend to be ongoing.
 In this post, we discuss some ways that fraud might be detected.

 Fraud detection by tip lines